Welcome to Wildlife Queensland Townsville Branch.

 The Branch runs a program of field trips (at which non-members are welcome) to places of interest around the district in order to enjoy and learn about our natural environment.

-June 2020 update: As of 21 June, we are resuming our monthly field trips.
-Until further notice, you must “book” your place on each trip, to ensure we keep within the designated limit on numbers.
+COVID-19 Update: Until further notice, you must “book” your place on each trip, to ensure we keep within the designated limit on numbers.
 Financial members will be given preference but any spare places will be offered to others.
 Please do NOT attend if you feel at all unwell or have any flu, fever or cold-like symptoms!

 Meetings, news & events